 Like the party that supposedly represents us, the middle class are dupes for the oldest political ploy in the book: divide and conquer.

 The enemy isn’t the sheet metal worker across the street, or the teacher across town.
-The enemy are those who run Wall Street, oil companies, corporate banks and big pharma, and the naked, empty shills who spread their ass cheeks for them in exchange for campaign funding.
+The enemy are those who run Wall Street, oil companies, corporate banks and big pharma, and the naked, bankrupt shills who spread their ass cheeks for them in exchange for campaign funding.

 Do we know the difference?